FALL 2014 WORKSHOPS

-Getting into Research and SRP in Spring 2014
+Getting into Research and SRP in Fall 2014

 Are you interested in becoming involved in undergraduate research?
 SRP workshops are offered each quarter to provide students with information on research opportunities, finding a faculty mentor, receiving academic credit, writing a curriculum vitae, and many other topics.

 - Thursday, October 9 from 3-4pm in the Undergraduate Research Center (A334 Murphy Hall)

 - Monday, October 13 from 12-1pm in the Undergraduate Research Center (A334 Murphy Hall)

 - Wednesday, October 15 from 4-5pm in the Undergraduate Research Center (A334 Murphy Hall)

 The Fall SRP Contract DEADLINE is FRIDAY, October 17, 2014 by 4:30PM in A334 MURPHY HALL

 Title: The Economic and Political Sociology of Gourmet Food Trucks

 Research description: Our UCLA-USC research team has been collecting data for three years now on the development and evolution of the Gourmet Food Truck Industry (GFTI) in Los Angeles and around the country.
 We are interested in a few questions related to the industry: how social networks affect trucks' political activity, how trucks relate to conventional brick-and-mortar restaurants, their decisions about where to locate, and how their cuisine styles reflect particular organizational identities.
 Student researchers will assist the team with up to three tasks: (1) geo-coding truck locations, (2) working with Twitter data to understand social networks and processes of influence, (3) collecting sets of food truck menus and coding their content so that we can understand food truck identities and "genres," and how they relate to other features of trucks' economic and political activity.